Helpful Information

 The pressure is often on families in the morning to get kids ready to go to school.
 Mornings can be very stressful.
 After-school routine is just as important.
 For many kids, school can be a big deal, and when you pick them up in the afternoon they can have a range of feelings, thoughts, and emotions as they get in the car, and these can present in a range of different ways.

-Keeping your family’s morning and afternoon routines consistent can support your kids to regulate their behaviour and develop resilience in school and in their everyday lives.
+Keeping your family’s morning and afternoon routines consistent can support your kids to regulate and participate in school and in their everyday lives.